-Market Tracker’s latest trend report, AGM season 2017, analyses the latest market practice and trends emerging from the FTSE 350 annual general meeting (AGM) season 2017.
+This Market Tracker Trend Report, AGM season 2018, analyses the latest market practice and trends emerging from the FTSE 350 annual general meeting (AGM) season 2018.

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.